Post-mortem examinations

 Who organises and pays for the transport of the deceased to and from the post-mortem?

-You are not obliged to retain the services of the funeral director appointed by the Coroner to transport the body of the deceased to and from the hospital and you may appoint a funeral director of your choice to organise the funeral.
+You are not obliged to retain the services of the funeral director appointed by the Coroner to transport the body of the deceased and may appoint a funeral director of your choice to organise the funeral.

 Do I have to accept the result of a post-mortem?